WELCOME TO THE

-As you visit the nineteen cultural institutions in the district, prepare to be moved, surprised and fascinated – regardless of your age.
+As you visit the 17 cultural institutions in the district, prepare to be moved, surprised and fascinated – regardless of your age.

 The rush of sheer excitement, awestruck wonder and quiet contemplation – the Copenhagen Cultural District has it all.
 The Danish Jewish Museum, the Danish War Museum, the National Museum of Denmark, the Tivoli amusement park and the Museum of Copenhagen are just some of the many experiences that await you within a ten-minute walking radius.

 Stop for a coffee break or just a break.
-Enjoy a break at Kunstforeningen GL STRAND, The Glyptotek winter garden, Nikolaj Kunsthal or Kongernes Lapidarium.
+Enjoy a break at Kunstforeningen GL STRAND, The Library Garden, Nikolaj Kunsthal or Kongernes Lapidarium.

 Modern and classic architecture meet in the Copenhagen Cultural District.
 Look up, and you will find distinctive buildings such as BLOX and DAC, The Black Diamond, Christian IV’s Brewhouse, the Court Theatre, Thorvaldsens Museum, Christiansborg Palace and the Copenhagen City Hall.

 SQUARES AND URBAN SPACES

 Moving from square to square in the Cultural District you will come across busy streets and quiet urban spaces alike.
 Pass by the garden behind The Copenhagen Cityhall, Gammel Strand, Bertel Thorvaldsens Plads, The Ruins under Christiansborg Palace, the secret Library Garden and Søren Kirkegaards Plads and you will experience a diverse urban life.